danielpancake/shinyinu/README.md

 # Shiny Inu

-This is an android that shows random image of Shiba Inu from <https://shibe.online/>
+This is an android app that shows random images of Shiba Inu from <https://shibe.online/>